alfaromeodev/RMBP-monitor/README.md

-# Popup
+# RMBP Monitor

-Popup project is a demo with custom popover window appearing from the icon in the Mac OS X status bar.
+RMBP Monitor is a simple tool to monitor 2012 RMBP's temperature and fan speed.

 # License